bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 Things to know when using tooltip component:

-- Tooltips rely on the 3rd party library Popper.js for positioning.
-The library is bundled with BootstrapVue in the dist files!
+- Tooltips rely on the 3rd party library [Popper.js](https://popper.js.org/) for positioning.
 - Tooltips with zero-length titles are never displayed.
 - Triggering tooltips on hidden elements will not work.
 - Specify `container` as `null` (default, appends to `<body>`) to avoid rendering problems in more